Oliver Holmes

 Atacms are considered long-range, although they do not have the range of a cruise or intercontinental ballistic missile.

 Kyiv has been lobbying Washington to get the green light to use Atacms against targets in Russia and Biden is now under more pressure.
-President-elect Trump has said he will seek a quick end to the war in Ukraine, leading to concern by Kyiv and its global backers that Moscow will make serious battlefield advances.
+The president-elect, Donald Trump, has said he will seek a quick end to the war in Ukraine, leading to concern by Kyiv and its global backers that Moscow will make serious battlefield advances.

 Biden had previously refused to allow strikes inside Russia with Atacms because it was feared they would escalate the war, something the Russian president, Vladimir Putin, has promised will happen.
 “We’re trying to avoid world war three,” Biden has said.